-- This provides system of N 1 independent equations (Walras' Law) that can be solved for wages (w1, ..., wN) up to a choice of numeraire - Everything is as if countries were exchanging labor - Frechet distributions imply that labor demands are iso-elastic - Armington model leads to similar eq. conditions under assumption that each country is exogenously specialized in a differentiated good - $\bullet\,$ In the Armington model, the labor demand elasticity simply coincides with elasticity of substitution $\sigma\,$ - Under frictionless trade $(d{ni} = 1 \text{ for all } n, i)$ previous system implies and hence
+- This provides system of N-1 independent equations (Walras' Law) that can be solved for wages $(w_1, ..., w_N)$ up to a choice of numeraire.
+This is like an exchange economy, where countries trade their own labor. - Everything is as if countries were exchanging labor - Fréchet distributions imply that labor demands are iso-elastic - Armington model leads to similar eq. conditions under assumption that each country is exogenously specialized in a differentiated good and hence

+- In the Armington model, the labor demand elasticity simply coincides with elasticity of substitution σ - Under frictionless trade $(d{ni} = 1 \text{ for all } n, i)$ previous system implies